Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ### Read-only installation

-The directories tmp, public/upload and log must be writable by the user running Diaspora even in a read-only installation.
+The directories *tmp*, *public/upload* and *log* must be writable by the user running Diaspora even in a read-only installation.

 Some of Diaspora's  web content in the public/ folder  is generated in runtime.
 In order to create a read-only installation, this content must be generated at install time instead.